-For daily average $PM{2.5}$, the simulation using STAGE has consistently higher monthly average concentrations (approximately $0.25 - 0.75 \,\mu g \, m^{-3}$) throughout the year, which, except during Apr, Sep, and Oct, reduces bias (Fig. 5).
-For winter, sites in the eastern U.S. generally have smaller bias with M3Dry while sites in the western U.S. tend to have smaller bias with STAGE (Fig. 15).
-The pattern shifts slightly in spring and summer, with sites in the Great Lakes, Northeast and western U.S. having smaller bias with M3Dry while sites in the southern U.S. and Canada have smaller bias with STAGE.
-In fall, sites in the northern U.S. and Canada have smaller bias with STAGE while sites in the southern and western U.S. have smaller bias with M3Dry.
-Overall, the difference in bias for $PM{2.5}$ between the two deposition models is consistent throughout the year with relatively similar patterns in bias regardless of season.
+For daily average PM{2.5}, the simulation using STAGE has consistently higher monthly average concentrations (approximately $0.25-0.75 \,\mu g \,m^{-3}$) throughout the year, which, except during April, September, and October, reduces bias (Fig. 5).
+For winter, sites in the eastern US generally have smaller bias with M3Dry while sites in the western US tend to have smaller bias with STAGE (Fig. 15).
+The pattern shifts slightly in spring and summer, with sites in the Great Lakes, the Northeast region, and the western US having smaller bias with M3Dry, while sites in the southern US and Canada have smaller bias with STAGE.
+In fall, sites in the northern US and Canada have smaller bias with STAGE, while sites in the southern and western US have smaller bias with M3Dry.
+Overall, the difference in bias for PM2.5 between the two deposition models is consistent throughout the year, with relatively similar patterns in bias regardless of season.

 The consistently higher PM{2.5} concentrations using the STAGE model are due to differences in the assumptions affecting deposition velocity to surfaces in the M3Dry and STAGE models.
-M3Dry uses a revised formulation of the dry deposition impaction term so that it integrates the effect of mode width in the Stokes number via the settling velocity rather than adjusting the impaction term magnitude directly, which intends to resolve massive overprediction of deposition velocity for coarse-mode particles.
-Also, the impaction term in M3Dry in CMAQ53 is based on Slinn (1982), while the Stokes number is based on Slinn (1982) and Giorgi (1986).
-In STAGE, the Stokes number for each vegetated land-use type is calculated using the leaf geometry from Zhang et al. (2001), and a different form of the Stokes number is used for deposition to smooth surfaces, ground, and water.
-These different parametrizations implemented in M3Dry and STAGE lead to the different estimates for PM{2.5} (and O3).
+M3Dry uses a revised formulation of the dry deposition impaction term, and thus it integrates the effect of mode width in the Stokes number via the settling velocity rather than adjusting the impaction term magnitude directly, which intends to resolve the massive overprediction of deposition velocity for coarse-mode particles.
+In addition, the impaction term in M3Dry in CMAQ53 is based on Slinn (1982), while the Stokes number is based on Slinn (1982) and Giorgi (1986).
+In STAGE, the Stokes number for each vegetated land use type is calculated using the leaf geometry from Zhang et al. (2001), and a different form of the Stokes number is used for deposition to smooth surfaces, ground, and water.
+These different parameterizations implemented in M3Dry and STAGE lead to the different estimates for PM2.5 (and O_3).